Kong/kong-cloudtrails-integration/readme.md

 1. **Existing VPC** - provide the existing VPC where Kong Gateway is running.

-2. **Two subnets ids** - provide ast least 2 subnet ids in the VPC for elasticache support.
+2. **Two subnets IDs** - provide ast least 2 subnet IDs in the VPC for elasticache support.

 3. **Have all ENV variables** to connect to Kong Gateway and the CloudTrail event data store: Channel ARN, Kong Gateway URL, certificates, and Admin Token (if required).